Fries with That?

-Fries with That? is a YTV produced sitcom.
-It first aired in April 2004.
+Fries with That? is a Canadian sitcom that aired from April 4 to December 18, 2004.

-This sitcom revolves around a group of high school students who work at a local fast-food restaurant named Bulky's in Montreal, Quebec, Canada.

-The sitcom follows primarily five high school students and focuses on many themes such as love, responsibility, friendship, and honesty.

 It was cancelled after completion of the second season due to declining ratings.

+Premise

+The series revolves around a group of high school students who work at a local fast-food restaurant named Bulky's in Montreal.
+It focuses on many themes such as love, responsibility, friendship, and honesty.

 Principal characters

 Pattie, cashier.
 She enjoys playing sports, especially Canadian football and basketball.
 She uses her athleticism to compensate for her lack of intellect.
 For example, Pattie uses a unique studying technique, which involves shooting a piece of paper into a makeshift basket in order to learn specific historical events such as July 1, 1867 (Canadian Confederation).
 Although she is in touch with her masculine side, she is extremely romantic.
 Her taste for men can vary from an ostracized nerd to a handsome criminal, and she once had feelings for Alex.
 Her full name is Patricia Johnson.

 Tess, cashier.
 Tess is the free spirit of the crew.
 Her French accent and last name indicate that she comes from a Francophone household.
 Her colleagues know her to be extremely creative and artistic.
 She tends to be rather eccentric, and she believes her aura/soul has a huge presence in her life and should be taken seriously, but is often ignored.
 She is obsessed with the paranormal and likes to use it as an explanation for everyday occurrences.
 She is often distracted at work by studying, art projects, deadlines, songs, extra projects, or boys.
 Her full name is Tess Laverière.

 Robyn, cashier, griller, dishwasher.
 She is the most functional member of the group.
 She claims to hate men, but has a secret crush on Alex.
 She hints at the secret several times, but Alex could never figure it out.
 For example, when Alex and Pattie were mistakenly believed to be in a serious relationship, she indicated with two miniature figurines that they would not be married; she also moped and ate expired chocolate.
 Her full name is Robyn Cohen.